Firewalls for Freedom

 • Pass strong consumer privacy laws: Our everyday activities online create a detailed data trail, revealing almost everything about our private lives.
 Today, with almost no regulation, companies collect that data en masse and make it available to data brokers, police and immigration authorities, and even foreign governments.
 Legislators can protect Massachusetts people by preventing companies from collecting more of our data than they need to provide services we request.
 Strictly curtailing corporate surveillance of our online activities will dramatically reduce the amount of sensitive personal information that might end up in the hands of the Trump administration.

 • Rein in surveillance technologies: Surveillance technologies supercharge policing and have been used to intimidate and control political dissidents, movement leaders and activists, and marginalized communities.
 As an innovation hub, Massachusetts has an opportunity and obligation to make sure technology works for the people — not against us.
-Through statewide legislation, Massachusetts can put democratic controls on two surveillance tools currently in use in our state — face surveillance technology and automatic license plate readers — that can threaten people seeking abortions or gender affirming care, immigrants, people of color, and other targets of the Trump administration.
+Through statewide legislation, Massachusetts can put democratic controls on two surveillance tools currently in use in our state — face surveillance technology and automatic license plate readers — that can threaten people seeking abortions or gender-affirming care, immigrants, people of color, and other targets of the Trump administration.

 • Curb police surveillance practices: In Massachusetts, four municipalities have already passed ordinances that transform local decisions about acquiring and using surveillance technologies from a secretive process, unilaterally controlled by the police, into one that is transparent, well-informed, and democratically accountable.
 Other cities and towns should pass local legislation to help reduce the threat to vulnerable people and groups facing surveillance, harassment, and persecution in their own communities.